alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 of database code which transform the database in some way for the benefit of the application.

-To achieve zero downtime deployments, you should **decouple application deployments from database migrations**.
+To achieve zero downtime deployments, you should decouple application deployments from database migrations.
 If you're performing zero downtime deployments, you'll necessarily end up with multiple different versions of the application running concurrently.
 Conversely, the application will need to be tolerant to